dmrq70/forth-mecrisp/sbo-l041/README.md

 regulator.)

-Trying low power sleep (waking up on LPTIMER), with the "factory" firmware, tested with `flib/stm32l0/sleep-extra.fs` code, I got cca 7uA consumption in sleep, with 5V source through the regulator (this is 11uA on 3.3V).
+Trying low power sleep (waking up on LPTIMER), with the "factory" firmware, tested with `flib/stm32l0/sleep-extra.fs` code, I got cca 9uA - 11uA consumption in sleep, with 5V source through the regulator (and likewise with 3.3V through the regulator).
 Powering with 3.3V directly to the "battery" pin (back-powering the reg) asks for 6-8uA.